If you were asked to list the Seven Wonders of the World, how do you think you would go?

 In compiling our own personal list of the seven wonders in our life we should take into consideration that the most precious things we have available to us are those which cannot be built with our hands or bought with our money.

-When you think about it, the simple things, such as our ability to see; hear; touch; taste; feel; laugh and to love could easily be classified as our own personal Seven Wonders.
+When you think about it, our very existence is miraculous and remarkable.
+Our ability to see; hear; touch; taste; feel; laugh and to love could easily be classified as our own personal Seven Wonders.

 It seems the simple and ordinary things in life are often those precious miracles we have around us which we take so much for granted.